Support structures for the elderly

 Innovation in structures for the elderly

-EHPAD and PUV: the importance of innovation
+EHPAD and PUV: The importance of innovation

-Autonomous residences: towards more independent living
+Residences Autonomie: Towards more independent living

 Centres d'Accueil de Jour (CAJ): Respite services for caregivers

-Experimental structures: a laboratory for the future
+Experimental facilities: a laboratory for the future

 Experimental facilities for the elderly are innovative structures that test new models of care and accommodation.
 Each facility is often the testing ground for pilot projects incorporating the latest e-health technologies.
-For example, robotic solutions to assist the elderly, teleconsultation platforms, or artificial intelligence systems to monitor the autonomy and health of each elderly person.
+For example, robotics solutions to assist the elderly, teleconsultation platforms, or artificial intelligence systems to monitor the autonomy and health of each elderly person.
 These innovations enable practices to be validated before being deployed on a larger scale in other structures for the elderly.

-GIR: an indispensable tool for assessing autonomy
+GIR: An essential tool for assessing autonomy

 A promising future for structures for the elderly

 Innovation in structures for the elderly is crucial to meeting the challenges of an aging population.
-EHPADs, PUVs, independent living residences, day care centers and experimental structures all represent opportunities to improve the quality of life of every elderly person and offer them services tailored to their needs.
-Innovators in the medico-social sector have a key role to play in this ongoing revolution, by integrating innovative technological and organizational solutions.
+EHPADs, PUVs, independent living residences, day care centers and experimental facilities all represent opportunities to improve the quality of life of every elderly person and offer them services tailored to their needs.
+Innovators in the medical-social sector have a key role to play in this ongoing revolution, by integrating innovative technological and organizational solutions.

 Show more